BRZangado/regularSpringBootRestApi/README.md

 - Launch the REST API server

 ## Testing in postman
-You can use puppiesCollection.postman_collection located at the root of this project to import all endpoints into postman and test the application
+You can use puppiesCollection.postman_collection located at the root of this project to import all endpoints into postman and test the application.
+Logged endpoints require the token retrieved from the auth endpoint to be sent (Bearer token)